Pylons/acidfs/README.rst

 For methods which accept a `path` argument, if the path begins with a `/`, that path is construed to be absolute, starting at the root of the `Git` repository.
-Paths which do not beging with a `/`, are construed as being relative to the current working directory.
+Paths which do not begin with a `/`, are construed as being relative to the current working directory.
 The current working directory always begins as the root of the repository, but may be changed at any time using `acidfs.AcidFS.chdir()`::